BabaWolo/PageRank/README.md

 # PageRank
-A pagerank algortihm, deciding which website to enter given a pagerank.
+A pagerank algortihm, calculating the pagerank of n websites using probaility thoery and damping factor.
+The pagerank is determined based of pointers to the website from other websites.